Socrapop/travelers-map/readme.txt

 == Changelog ==
 = 2.3.0 - 09/2024 =
+* Tested up to WP 6.7.1
 * Added filters for developer :
  * "cttm_available_post_types" and "cttm_available_post_types_objects" filters so you can add private custom post type to the plugin settings (usefull for headless)
  * "cttm_hasmarker_tax_args" filter to change hasmarker private taxonomy arguments
+ * "cttm_loading_message" filter to change the loading message shown below the leaflet tiles
+* Added : translations to loading message below leaflet tiles
-* Remove initial markers if there is an error with the thumbnail upload (bug on local with autosigned SSL certificates)
+* Fix : initial markers if there is an error with the thumbnail upload (bug on local with autosigned SSL certificates)
 * Fix : Multiple markers infinite loop if the marker data was corrupted in database

 = 2.2.1 - 16/01/2024 =